National Association of the Deaf (United States)

 The National Association of the Deaf (NAD) is an organization for the promotion of the rights of deaf people in the United States.
 NAD was founded in Cincinnati, Ohio, in 1880 as a non-profit organization run by Deaf people to advocate for deaf rights, its first president being Robert P. McGregor of Ohio.
 It includes associations from all 50 states and Washington, DC, and is the US member of the World Federation of the Deaf, which has over 120 national associations of Deaf people as members.
 It has its headquarters in Silver Spring, Maryland.

-All of its presidents were late-deafened until the 1970s.
-It is in charge of the Miss Deaf America Ambassador programs, which are held during the association's conventions.
+All of its presidents were late-deafened until 1980; Gertrude "Gertie" Galloway was the first President who was born Deaf (and she was also the first female President).
+NAD previously hosted the Miss Deaf America Ambassador Program (MDAAP) as well as the Youth Ambassador programs, both of which have been discontinued.
+The association holds biennial conventions.
 It has advocated for deaf rights in all aspects of life, from public transportation to education.

 Mission statement

 The mission of the National Association of the Deaf is "to preserve, protect and promote the civil, human and linguistic rights of deaf and hard of hearing people in the United States of America."

 While it works for Deaf people, it also works to promote knowledge about the rights, culture, and language of Deaf people to hearing people.